Restricted Parenting Time

 If the court denies this type of motion, you will need to stick with the existing parenting time order.
 If the court finds that a motion to restrict parenting time was brought for frivolous reasons, no reason, or to bother the other parent, it may order that attorneys’ fees and costs be paid to the nonmoving party.

 Sometimes, it is wiser to file a motion to modify parenting time if the problems that you perceive are not so bad that they imminently endanger the child.
-An experienced attorney can evaluate whether it may be wiser to file a motion to modify parenting time or file a motion to restrict parenting time.
+An experienced family law attorney in Denver can evaluate whether it may be wiser to file a motion to modify parenting time or file a motion to restrict parenting time.

-Consult a Knowledgeable Denver Lawyer for a Parenting Time Issue
+Consult a Knowledgeable Lawyer for a Parenting Time Issue

 If you are concerned about a situation involving restricted parenting time, you should call us.
 At Plog & Stein, P.C., our divorce attorneys understand our clients’ needs and provide vigorous representation to help them further their goals in custody and divorce cases.
 Let us put our 70 years of combined legal experience to work for you.
 Contact Plog & Stein, P.C. at (303) 781-0322 or via our online form for an appointment with a custody modification lawyer.
 We also represent parents in Aurora, Centennial, Highlands Ranch, and Castle Rock, as well as other areas of Denver, Douglas, and Arapahoe Counties.